 Rawad joined Watsi on April 13th, 2016.
-Five years ago, Rawad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rawad's most recent donation traveled 1,500 miles to support Fenet, a 1-year-old girl from Ethiopia, to fund a life-saving treatment for her birth condition.
+Six years ago, Rawad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Rawad's most recent donation traveled 4,200 miles to support Thu Zar, a 21-year-old woman from Thailand, to fund surgery to remove a large tumor.